-There is no doubting the estimated £10.8 billion a year contribution of the arts scene to the UK economy by those in the creative industries, but unlike other sectors, the cultural sector has had nowhere near the support it needs to survive.
+There is no doubting the estimated £10.8 billion a year contribution of the arts scene to the UK economy by those in the creative industries, but unlike other sectors, the culture sector has had nowhere near the support it needs to survive.
 Little thought has been given to this sector.
 It was not until July that the Government announced the culture recovery fund, and despite calls from many organisations such as Chickenshed Theatre in my constituency, the vast majority have not received anything from that fund.
 With nearly all venues closed, some of which will never reopen, there is little opportunity for musicians to play.
-While DCMS funding for venues and arts organisations may be welcome, it does nothing for the vast majority of workers in the arts, as most freelancers do not qualify either for the JRS or the SEISS and therefore make up part of the 3 million workers who have been excluded from help during the pandemic.
+While DCMS funding for venues and arts organisations may be welcome, it does nothing for the vast majority of workers in the arts, as most freelancers do not qualify for either the JRS or the SEISS and therefore make up part of the 3 million workers who have been excluded from help during the pandemic.
 According to Musicians’ Union research, 70% of musicians are unable to undertake more than a quarter of their usual work; 65% are facing financial hardship now; 36% do not have any work at all; and 34% are considering abandoning their career in music while 37% are not sure.
 The truth is that while this was once a viable industry, it is now met with empty diaries and no plans for the majority of musicians.

 There are two things that the Government could do to resolve this: have a similar scheme to eat out to help out for venues so that tickets can be subsidised, and help those freelancers who are in desperate need.
 A few weeks ago, there was a big campaign to get “Land of Hope and Glory” played at the last night of the Proms.
-That is taken from the Elgar piece, “Pomp and Circumstance”, but now we need to overcome the covid circumstance, and we must ensure that we let music live.
+That is taken from the Elgar piece “Pomp and Circumstance”, but now we need to overcome the covid circumstance, and we must ensure that we let music live.

 It is an honour to follow the hon.
 Member for Enfield, Southgate (Bambos Charalambous), who I serve with on the Procedure Committee.
 I, too, have had emails from freelance musicians who are struggling enormously.
 He set out the issues so well and it is an honour to follow him.
 I also pay tribute to my hon.
 Friend the Member for Solihull (Julian Knight) and the hon.
 Member for Cardiff West (Kevin Brennan) for securing this important debate.

 I was once the Secretary of State for Digital, Culture, Media and Sport, so I know these sectors pretty darn well.
 The Minister worked there closely with me, so he will know some of the things that I am about to say.
-I know that there is nobody on the Government side of the House who does anything but recognise the contribution that the sectors DCMS represents make to this country, including—absolutely—economically.
+I know that there is nobody on the Government side of the House who does other than recognise the contribution that the sectors DCMS represents make to this country, including—absolutely—economically.
 When I became Secretary of State in July 2016, the sectors that DCMS represented contributed 13% of the UK economy.
 By the time I moved to Northern Ireland in January 2018, it was over 16%, demonstrating just how those sectors grow much faster than the economy at large and really contribute so much.

 However, they also give us so much more.
 They are the soul of our nation, as my hon.
 Friend the Member for Cities of London and Westminster (Nickie Aiken) said.
 They give us joy.
-They have a role to play in so many parts of our lives, including in education.
+They have a role to play in so many parts of our lives, including education.
 These are areas that might grasp that child who really does not know what they want to do with the rest of their life, taking them away from crime or gang culture and giving them a focus and a purpose.

 If global Britain is anything, it is our creative industries.
 Goodness me, if we want to punch above our weight, have a look at what our creative industries, sporting institutions, arts and museums do.
 They are so well known around the world and they open doors for us in a way that nothing else can.
-When I was a Minister in the Home Office visiting Pakistan, if I wanted to have a conversation with any senior Minister, it was much easier to open the conversation by talking about cricket than it was security, representation and how we might possibly help each other with our security exports.
+When I was a Minister in the Home Office visiting Pakistan, if I wanted to have a conversation with any senior Minister, it was much easier to open the conversation by talking about cricket than by talking about security, representation and how we might possibly help each other with our security exports.

 There is also the economic impact of inward investment.
 We want companies to invest in Britain.
 We want companies here in the United Kingdom to put their money in and create jobs.
 They are not going to put employees in places where there is nothing for them to do when they get home in the evening.
 They want a strong cultural sector.
 They want sporting events.
 They want to be able to take part in charities.
 They want to be part of more of society than just going to work every day.
 That is why it is so important that so far, the Government support for DCMS sectors has been there, but we need to make sure that the sectors continue to be supported.

-Like other Members, I too spoke in Tuesday’s Westminster Hall debate on the contribution of the culture sector to local economies.
-While I do not intend to repeat what I said then, I want to re-emphasise just how vital culture, media and sport organisations are to my constituency, not just culturally in terms of promoting diversity and their success in the way that they represent this country, but economically.
+Like other Members, I spoke in Tuesday’s Westminster Hall debate on the contribution of the culture sector to local economies.
+While I do not intend to repeat what I said then, I do want to re-emphasise just how vital culture, media and sport organisations are to my constituency, not just culturally in terms of promoting diversity and their success in the way that they represent this country, but economically.
 In constituencies like mine they are as important as manufacturing or finance are to other constituencies.

 We have live music and entertainment venues such as the Eventim Apollo, which is a beautiful art deco building that has been fully restored by its new owners, the Shepherd’s Bush Empire, Bush Hall, and the Riverside Studios, Lyric and Bush theatres, all of them in new or expanded premises, and all of them thriving before covid.
-In a small borough, we have two premiership clubs and one championship football club—Chelsea, Fulham and QPR—again, all doing really well, whether in building new stands, looking for new grounds or rebuilding their existing grounds.
-Last but not least, in terms of exhibitions and events, we have lost Earls Court but we still have Olympia, which is being refurbished and restored to its Victorian splendour by its new owners.
+In a small borough, we have two premiership clubs and one championship football club—Chelsea, Fulham and Queens Park Rangers—again, all doing really well, whether in building new stands, looking for new grounds or rebuilding their existing grounds.
+Last but not least, in terms of exhibitions and events, we have lost Earl’s Court but we still have Olympia, which is being refurbished and restored to its Victorian splendour by its new owners.

 These are great successes, but that is not mirrored by the support that they have been getting from Government over this time.
 I urge Members to sign the letter that the hon.
-Member for Richmond Park (Sarah Olney) is writing on the events industry, because the neglect of the events industry has been one of the great scandals throughout covid.
+Member for Richmond Park (Sarah Olney) is writing on the events industry, because the neglect of that industry has been one of the great scandals throughout covid.
 What all these enterprises have in common is that they are the worst affected.
 They cannot operate but they are getting the least help.
 Government schemes do not work for them.
 They do not work for their staff and they particularly do not work for the freelancers on whom many of them depend.
 I will make just two points.
 First, these are successful organisations that help themselves.
 Secondly, the Government schemes are not working for them.

 I also have the privilege of having had 75 years of the BBC in my constituency.
-However, we are losing TV Centre because of the cuts in support for the BBC made by the Cameron Government in not supporting the licence fee, and now the BBC is being further undermined in so many ways.
-The BBC supports the cultural sector with £1.2 billion, the largest single such investment, going into its content.
+However, we are losing Television Centre because of the cuts in support for the BBC made by the Cameron Government in not supporting the licence fee, and now the BBC is being further undermined in so many ways.
+The BBC supports the culture sector with £1.2 billion, the largest single such investment, going into its content.
 That is three times what Netflix does, which is half of what public service broadcasting does.
 Yet that is also being undermined by the further cuts that are going through at the BBC.

-Finally, let me quote from something I saw when I was waiting for this debate to start—an email that I got from a very successful hospitality business called Beds and Bars based in my constituency.
+Finally, let me quote from something I saw when I was waiting for this debate to start—an email that I got from a very successful hospitality business called Beds & Bars, based in my constituency.
 It also operates in Europe.
 One can feel the anger when the managing director, Murray Roberts, points out that the UK faces mass redundancies in these sectors while jobs in mainland Europe will be saved.
 He says:

 “What we see in the rest of the Europe is that those governments want to help the hospitality sector but the Job Support Scheme in the UK is not going to help anyone.
 I haven’t heard of a single operator who has said the Job Support Scheme is any good or is even something they can work with.”